Gurley, Goff lead Rams to 34-0 victory over Cardinals

 Johnny Hekker’s 20-yard field goal extended the lead to 11-0 before Gurley had a 1-yard touchdown and 2-point conversion on the final plays of the first half.

 The Rams extended their lead to 27-0 in the third quarter on Gurley’s 2-yard run and Goff’s pass to Malcolm Brown on the conversion.
-They added another touchdown in the fourth period when Goff connected with a wide-open Tyler Higbee from 3 yards.
+They added another touchdown in the fourth quarter when Goff connected with a wide-open Tyler Higbee for 3 yards.

+Since trailing Oakland 13-10 at halftime in the opener, the Rams have scored 57 unanswered points over their past six quarters.

 SPECIAL TEAMS ADJUSTMENTS

-The Rams went for the 2-pointers after their first three touchdowns due to Zuerlein’s injury, which was announced during the first quarter.
-The Rams received the opening kickoff, so it is likely the injury happened in pregame warmups.
+The Rams went for the 2-pointers after their first three touchdowns due to Zuerlein’s injury, which happened in pregame warmups.

 Hekker handled kickoff duties as well as punting.